-Part One of the A Exam tests knowledge of the two areas of concentration based on written work.
-Graduate students may elect to satisfy Part One of the A exam through either (a) individualized written exams administered by a Field member or (b) Field-approved graduate courses with the permission of the Special Committee.
+One Goal of the A Exam is to test knowledge in two key areas of concentration, based largely on written work.
+Graduate students may elect to satisfy these exams through either (a) individualized written exams administered by a Field member or (b) Field-approved graduate courses with the permission of the Special Committee.

-Individualized written exams vary substantially in their form, depending on the students' interests and strengths.
+Individualized written exams for the concentration areas (without coursework) vary substantially in their form, depending on the students’ interests and strengths.
 Often, a student writes a 10–20 page exam over the course of 4–7 days, addressing questions written by a Field member that are designed to test knowledge of an agreed upon reading list.

-In order to fulfill the written requirement through coursework, students must fulfill all requirements of the course at a satisfactory level.
+In order to fulfill the written requirement for a given concentration area through coursework, you must fulfill all requirements of the course at a satisfactory level.
 As with the required courses, the faculty members offering the A exam courses rotate, and each instructor sets his or her own requirements.
 However, the requirements usually include a take-home examination.
-Courses that are currently Field-approved to satisfy one concentration area for Part One of the A exam are:
+Courses that are currently Field-approved to satisfy one concentration area for the A exam are:

 - Soc.
 5100: Comparative Societal Analysis